 Texting and driving.
 The likelihood of being in a traffic accident is 23.2 times higher for truck drivers who text while driving than those who don’t.

 - Overweight freight loads

 - Improper vehicle inspection and maintenance

 - Poor road conditions and infrastructure, especially in rural West Texas

 Road Fatality Prevention Measures

-- Logistics professionals must be cognizant of safety measures such as land transportation safety policies, routine commercial vehicle inspections, and proper freight load management that would further reduce drivers’ exposure to fatal road hazards.
+Logistics experts must be mindful of safety measures such as land transit safety policies.
+Thus, they should conduct routine commercial vehicle inspections and proper freight load management.
+Doing so would further reduce drivers’ exposure to fatal road hazards.

 Get the Justice You Deserve

-Road fatalities and injuries involving 18-wheelers are serious realities for both big rig operators and regular vehicle passengers, especially on the treacherous, oil-rich roads of West Texas.
-Fortunately, there are lawyers who specialize in truck driving accident injury cases and can help you get the justice that you or your family deserve.
+Road fatalities and injuries involving 18-wheelers are serious realities for both big rig operators and regular vehicle passengers.
+This is especially true for the treacherous, oil-rich roads of West Texas.
+Fortunately, there are lawyers who specialize in truck driving accident injury cases and can help you get the justice that you or your family deserves.